How the CRI Score Is Calculated

 composite_z = (gpa_z + test_z) / 2

-CRI = empirical percentile of composite_z against the accepted pool
+CRI score = empirical percentile of composite_z against the accepted pool

 1.2 Four-Component Formula (with Post-Bacc GPA)